 Step 1: Define your app’s core purpose and business goals

-Before you start designing screens or choosing features, you need to answer one question: What single problem does this app solve?
+Before you start designing screens or choosing features, identify the single problem this app solves.

 A useful framework for this is Jobs-to-Be-Done.
 It forces you to think about the outcome your users actually want: